jillusc/QUIZ/README documentation/README.md

 * Data manipulation is used to interact with a Google Sheet via the gspread library:
 * Data is stored in the worksheet; it is retrieved in the program and returned as a list:
-* In the terminal, the data is displayed in a table using the tabulate 0.9.0 library:
+* In the terminal, this data is displayed in a table using the tabulate 0.9.0 library:
 <img src="https://github.com/jillusc/QUIZ/blob/main/README%20documentation/quizzical scoresheet.webp">

+Link to the<a href="https://docs.google.com/spreadsheets/d/14aBiAc2JxeRauvC3_H2hoN2Nm3y-RgxoWKx92Rbr--I/edit?usp=sharing"> Quizzical Google Sheet</a>

 ### Features to implement: